kochavalabs/full-contract-example/README.md

   --nonce="0" \
   --host='http://localhost:8081'

-# For a readonly call that returns an uninterpreted base64 result you can call
+# For a readonly call that returns a JSON result you can call
 # the 'simple' function on the contract.
 # Note that no nonce is required for the readonly call.
 mazzaroth-cli readonly-call simple --host='http://localhost:8081'